multiprocessio/datastation-documentation/0.9.0/Panels/Code_Panels.md

 anything installed to use it.

-If an implementation by the name it looks doesn't exist, the panel will fail with an error.
+If an implementation by the name it looks doesn't exist, the panel will fail with an error when you run the panel.

 But maybe you have multiple instances of `python` on your machine.
 You can specify an exact path you want to use for each language